12 min readBy Heart Hippo Medical Team

 How Extended Monitoring Provides Answers

-Capturing the Culprit Rhythm
+Capturing the Rhythm During Symptoms

 Extended monitoring with devices like the Zio® patch can: